Proof-of-Learning is Currently More Broken Than You Think: Efficient Verification of Valid Proofs

 \subsubsection{Existence of Optimal Strategies}

-As a first step toward proving the existence of the optimal {step-wise} verification strategy for a given metric $d$, we first prove its existence for per-step $\ell_2$ norm verification in Lemma~\ref{lem:min_threshold}.
+To take the first step toward proving the existence of the optimal step-wise verification strategy for a given metric $d$, we begin by proving its existence for per-step $\ell_2$ norm verification in Lemma~\ref{lem:min_threshold}.
 We then generalize this result to an entire class of metrics that satisfy the requirement that the boundary of their metric balls has Lebesgue measure $0$.
-Importantly, this includes all $\ell_p$ metrics and cosine similarity which are commonly used in ML.
+Importantly, this includes all $\ell_p$ metrics and cosine similarity, which are commonly used in machine learning.
 This is obtained for free in Corollary~\ref{cor:all_metrics} from the proof of Lemma~\ref{lem:min_threshold}.